 We believe the next wave of economic change has already begun.
 The age of automation is upon us, and it is still the early days.
-Just as yesterday's rich plantation owners gave way to industrial revolution, today's internet moguls will give way to the automation pioneers.
+Just as yesterday's rich plantation owners gave way to industrial robber barons, today's internet billionaires will give way to the automation billionaires.

-The goal of ROBO-STOXTM is to provide an accessible, intelligent, and diversified way to track the next megatrend.
+The goal of ROBO-STOXTM is to provide the average investor with an accessible, intelligent, and diversified way to invest in the next megatrend.
 Look around today's economic landscape and, using only your knowledge of existing technology, think about what you see that could be automated but is not yet automated.
 Could the kiosk you use to check in at the airport be employed to order food at fast food chains?
 Could a shuttle bus be driven by an autopilot?
 Will your surgery be done more precisely and safely by a robot?
 Could packages be delivered by drones?
 You get the idea - welcome to the age of automation.